yiibryan/sequelize-auto/README.md

       -n, --no-write    Prevent writing the models to disk.
       -s, --schema      Database schema from which to retrieve tables -z, --typescript  Output models as typescript with a definitions file.
+      -l, --es6			Output models as ES6 with a definitions file.

 ## Example